Legend of the Eight Samurai: Reception

 Legend of the Eight Samurai was the number one Japanese film on the domestic market in 1984, earning ¥2.3 billion in distribution income.

+The film was praised by Mark Woods in 2024.

+Awards and nominations

+The film won the silver prize at the 2nd Golden Gross Awards.

+The film was nominated for the 8th Japan Academy Film Prize (awarded in 1985) for Director of the Year (Kinji Fukasaku), Outstanding Performance by an Actor in a Leading Role (Hiroyuki Sanada) and Outstanding Performance by an Actress in a Supporting Role (Mari Natsuki).

 Versions

 Various English releases have been sold since the 1980s under the title Legend of the Eight Samurai, or Legend of Eight Samurai.
 An English dubbed version was released with some script modifications; and in 2005 an uncut, English subtitled version of the film was released.
 In 2012 the film was released on Blu-ray in Japan as part of the "Kadokawa Blu-ray Collection".
-On May 5, 2005, Digiview Entertainment released the English dub version of the film on DVD.
-It was on sale for $1, in many places like Wal-Mart, Dollar Store, etc.
+In 2005, Digiview Entertainment released an English dub version of the film on DVD.